mamertofabian/archspec-template-basic/README.md

 # ArchSpec Basic Template

-A modern, feature-rich project management application built with React, TypeScript, and Vite, designed to streamline team collaboration and project tracking.
+A modern, feature-rich application built with React, TypeScript, and Vite, designed to streamline team collaboration and project tracking.

-## Features

-- 📊 Interactive Dashboard

-  - Real-time project metrics and KPIs
-  - Team activity tracking
-  - Performance analytics
-  - Top contributors tracking

-- 👥 Team Collaboration

-  - Task management and assignment
-  - Progress monitoring
-  - Real-time updates
-  - Team member contributions

-- 📈 Analytics & Reporting
-  - Comprehensive project insights
-  - Performance metrics
-  - Productivity analysis
-  - Custom reporting

 ## Tech Stack